inuitless/inuit.css/README.md

 This is a LESS port of Harry Robert's [inuit.css](https://github.com/csswizardry/inuit.css/).

-The LESS version is up-to-date as of v4.2.1.
+The LESS version is up-to-date as of v4.3.
 To view changes to the original that are waiting to be incorporated, visit the [compare page](https://github.com/csswizardry/inuit.css/compare/v4.2.1...master).
 If you're getting impatient, feel free to submit a pull request.

 This fork is not endorsed by [@csswizardry](https://github.com/csswizardry/).
 I like inuit.css and my team and I use LESS.

+## Differences

+LESS and sass are different languages, some features of the original can not be ported exactly.
+Some differences are:

+* no keyframe mixin
+* no media-query mixin - you can still set up the responsive values in vars.less for use with the responsive grid.
+* arrows mixin produces the same effect but the output code is slightly different

 ---